 Just 85 years later, we have the classic case of "Professor Sample" and his "Marvelous Horse Taming Machine".
 Sample arrived in London bringing his machine.
 He claimed that he could tame three or four wild horses in an hour.

-The machine a platform that the horse was loaded and secured and then a steam engine would spin it.
+The machine was a platform that the horse was loaded and secured and then a steam engine would spin it.
 This would make the horse dizzy and presumably calm.
 Unfortunately, the machine failed to work since it was set up in theaters.
 At the time the stages were commonly angled down toward the audience.
 Due to the un-leveled surface the machine did not work.
 Good thing for horses, or maybe today people would still be spinning horses to train them.
 Could this be where our famous "Merry-go-rounds" came from.

 On June 18, 1815, the Battle of Waterloo proved to be the last major engagement in European history where massed cavalry was used as the principal assault force.